Cyclr Community

 Pass data between two steps

-If you need to access information from a previous step in script, and you don’t want to use Cyclr storage, one option is to pass the data via mapping.
+If you need to access information from a previous step in Script, and you’re not able to use Storage (as the Steps are from different Connectors so Storage isn’t shared between them), one option is to pass the data via a field mapping.

 Passing a single value #

-Passing a single value to make it accessible in script can be as simple as mapping it to an available field.
+Passing a single value to make it accessible in Script can be as simple as mapping it to an available field which you’re not already using.

-Let’s say you want to access a Customer ID from Step A, in script in Step B. In Step B, you might have a field that’s not required for your particular cycle, such as the Note field in the diagram below:
+Let’s say you want to access a Contact ID from Step A, in script in Step B. In Step B, you might have a field that’s not required for your particular integration, such as a “Description” field you could map that to:

 function before_action(){